Frequently Asked Questions

 • Duct sizing and arrangement

 Depending on the construction of your home, 1 ton of air conditioning can cool anywhere from 300 to 800 square feet.
 You can ensure that the system you purchase is the right size and not smaller or larger than you require by having your heating and cooling needs evaluated by a licensed professional.
-A technician from Strada Air Conditioning, Heating, Electric & Security can perform an in-home load analysis to determine which equipment combinations will perfectly suit your home and your family’s needs.
+A Strada Services technician can perform an in-home load analysis to determine which equipment combinations will perfectly suit your home and your family’s needs.

 HVAC systems last an average of 10 years.
 However, for your equipment, it may differ.
 Variables that affect life expectancy include the type of system, climate and the regularity of routine maintenance.